- Wealth PMS (50L+)

 But, what if we could find a way to be meaningfully distracted?
 Is it even possible?

-Our monkey brains seek activity and enjoy distractions.
-Its hedonic in nature, it craves for that dopamine kick.
-It cares a damn about the long term adverse effects of being constantly distracted.
+Our monkey brains seek activity and enjoys distractions.
+It’s hedonic in nature, it craves for that dopamine kick.
+More importantly, it cares a damn about the long term adverse effects of being constantly distracted.

 So, what’s the way out?
 What if we can find something that may distract us, but it’s within the domain and boundaries of our long-term goals.
 That’s what we call the ‘Reward Substitution’, in behavioral economics.

 And, that’s what Capitalmind Slack Community provides for.
 An avenue to substitute the reward.

 Agree, being on a synchronous communication platform can be distracting for some, but it would still be better than being preoccupied with absolute purposeless gibberish.
 Isn’t it? – The lesser evil thing you see.